NathanBeatheaMartinez/Voting-Data-Analysis-Python/README.md

 In addition, the final script both prints the analysis to the terminal and export a text file with the results.

-PyBank
+Part 2: PyBank

 ———————————————————————————————————————————————-

-In this Challenge, I was tasked with creating a Python script to analyze the financial records of a company.
+I was also tasked with creating a Python script to analyze the financial records of a company.
 I was given a financial dataset called budget_data.csv.
 The dataset is composed of two columns: "Date" and "Profit/Losses".
  I created a Python script that analyzes the records to calculate each of the following values:
 * The total number of months included in the dataset
 * The net total amount of "Profit/Losses" over the entire period